leo/tailwindcss-custom-groups/README.md

 ## Use Cases

 In most scenarios, the default `group-` utility works just fine.
-As your application grows in complexity, however, you might find yourself looking for solutions to needs such as:
+As your app grows in complexity, however, you might find yourself looking for solutions to needs such as:

 - Nesting several `group-` utilities
 - Styling depending on a particular parent further up in the tree, not just the closest `group-` user